 A $50m fund with a $1B IPO owning 5% = 1x of fund.
 Great, still, your job is 4x.

 A $10m fund with a $1B IPO owning 1% = 1x of fund.
 Great, still your job is 6x.

 — Jason ✨Be Kind✨ Lemkin (@jasonlk) March 26, 2021

-One of the most tiring things for founders can be always being compared to Unicorns.
-Certainly sometimes it’s inspirational.
-I loved it when many of the founders I work with came out of the ’15 SaaStrAnnual saying they needed to grow faster, at a Zenefits-like level:
+One of the most tiring things for founders can be always being compared to Unicorns and now Decacorns.
+Certainly, sometimes it’s inspirational.
+I loved it when many of the founders come out of each SaaStrAnnual saying they needed to grow faster: